aran102504/cse15l-lab-reports/LabReport2.md

 http://localhost:4000/add-message?s=Hello&user=angela
 <img width="1210" alt="Screenshot 2024-01-29 at 10 53 09 PM" src="https://github.com/aran102504/cse15l-lab-reports/assets/157055098/984f01af-9d01-4d6e-b34c-80d0581af112">

-In this example, the handler method is called, as the number of arguments in the command line was not equal to zero.
+In this example, the `handleRequest` method is called, as the number of arguments in the command line was not equal to zero.
 The `url` is `http://localhost:4000/add-message?s=Hello&user=angela`, the String `user` is `"angela"`, and the String `message` is `Hello`.
 The value of list when this method is called is `"" `,  but after it becomes `angela: Hello`, which is what can be seen printed in the screenshot above.
 The value of `list ` changes with this request, as list concatenates and stores a new message from a user based on the arguments everytime the method is called.
 The value of the strings `user` and `message` both change as well, as they are both empty strings before the method is called and then change according to the corresponding argument, in this case, the strings `"angela"` and `"Hello"`, respectively.

 ## Example 2 using `/add-message`